 - To bind some directories to LDAP

-- To bind some directories to an external database (use of XA mode is then required)
+- To bind some directories to an external SQL database

 So, if your external application needs to call the Nuxeo Server you can use plain HTTP/JSon API to do the calls, or you can use one of the client libraries we provide.